-Data Preview is a feature that allows for visual inspection of events as they make their trip into a Pipeline.
-It helps users shape and control events before they're delivered to a destination, as well as assisting with troubleshooting LogStream Functions.
+Sample Data Preview is a LogStream feature that allows for visual inspection of events as they make their trip into a Pipeline.
+It helps you shape and control events before they're delivered to a Destination, as well as assisting with troubleshooting LogStream Functions.

 Preview works by taking a set of Sample events, passing them through the Pipeline, and displaying the result in a separate pane.
-Any time a Function is modified, added, or removed, the Pipeline changes, and so does its output.
+Any time a Function is modified, added, or removed, the Pipeline changes, and so does its displayed output.

-While you're in a Pipeline, you can add samples through one of the supported options: Upload (Browse and attach), Paste, or Capture.
-The Upload and Paste options work with content that needs to be broken into events, while the Capture option works with events only.
+While you're in a Pipeline, you can add samples through one of the supported options: Paste, Attach, or Capture New.
+The Paste and Attach options work with content that needs to be broken into events, while the Capture New option works with events only.